Review 267: Pirates of the Caribbean: At World's End

 Without delving too much into spoiler teritory but At World's End has now completely butchered that ending with an ending that is a massive downer to what's supposed to be a lighthearted adventure series.

 Returning director Gore Verbinski's direction is positively bonkers, the cinematography is beautifully vibrant, the score by Hans Zimmer is spectacularly grand, the special effects are admirably stellar, the production design is fantastic, the make is rich, the costumes are magnificent, the action scenes are spectacularly exciting and well choreographed.
+Culminating in a maelstrom battle against the East India Trading Company which while certainly spectacular in scope and spectacle with effects executed to a very high standard lacks the weight and majesty of those seen in Star Wars and The Lord of the Rings

-The best thing I can say about this film is that, Johnny, Orlando, Keira & co do their best with the material they're given, which isn't really saying much considering all the characters start betraying one-another
+The best thing I can say about this film is that, Johnny Deep, Orlando Bloom & Keira Knightley as well as the majority of the cast do their best with the material they're given, but surrounded by constant betrayals and convoluted Pirate mythology, the

 The film also shamelessly wastes the talents of actors Jack Davenport, Jonathan Pryce and welcome newcomer to the series Chow Run-fat who are criminally under-utilised and reduced to mearly plot points within the larger context of the films convoluted narrative.